MicrosoftDocs/sql-docs/docs/big-data-cluster/apache-azure-spark-history-server.md

 ### Executor Usage Analysis
 The Executor Usage Graph visualizes the Spark job actual executor allocation and running status.

-+ Click **Executor Usage Analysis**, then four types curves about executor usage are drafted, including **Allocated Executors**, **Running Executors**, **idle Executors**, and **Max Executor Instances**.
-Regarding allocated executors, each "Executor added" or "Executor removed" event will increase or decrease the allocated executors, you can check "Event Timeline" in the “Jobs" tab for more comparison.
++ Click **Executor Usage Analysis**, then we draft four types curves about executor usage.
+They include **Allocated Executors**, **Running Executors**, **idle Executors**, and **Max Executor Instances**.
+Regarding allocated executors, each "Executor added" or "Executor removed" event will increase or decrease the allocated executors.
+You can check "Event Timeline" in the “Jobs" tab for more comparison.

     ![Executors tab](./media/apache-azure-spark-history-server/sparkui-diagnosis-executors.png)